 External factors of the organization include the industry the organization competes in, the political and legal landscape the organization operates in and the rules they have to play by, and the communities they operate in.

 The steps for conducting an external analysis are much the same as an internal analysis:

 - Assessment of tools to use

 - Communicate key findings

-You'll want to use a tool such as PESTLE or Porter's 5 Forces to help you add some structure to your analysis.
+You'll want to use a tool such as SWOT analysis, PESTLE analysis, or Porter's 5 Forces to help you add some structure to your analysis.
 We look at the tools in a little more detail further down this post!

 4. Share key findings

 There is no such thing as overcommunication.

 If you have to keep only one rule of communication, it’s that one.
 Acting on your findings is what gives them value.
 Communicating those findings with your people enables acting on them.

 Much like strategy, this information is useless if not shared with everyone.